 The Increase rate of publications expresses how fast water publications are increasing in time in the third countries.
-This rate was calculated as: 1) absolute value: the number of publications from the three last years of the analyzed period divided by that of the three first years; and 2)

-relative value: the absolute Increase rate of the country divided by the same absolute value applied to Europe (Member States and Associated Countries), expressed in percentage.
+This rate was calculated as: I) absolute value: the number of publications from the three last years of the analyzed period divided by that of the three first years; and 2) relative value: the absolute Increase rate of the country divided by the same absolute value applied to Europe (Member States and Associated Countries), expressed in percentage.

 The index of collaboration expresses how often researchers from third countries publish with colleagues in other countries.
 This index was obtained from the analysis of publications by countries.
 The Index of International Collaboration is the frequency of authors from other countries in the water publications of the target country, expressed as a percent.
 The Index of European Collaboration is the frequency of European authors (Member States and Associated Countries) in the water publications of the target country, expressed as a percent.
-Due to the frequent occurrence of more than foreigner author in a publication, these indexes do not reflect the percent of publications with international cooperation.
+Due to the frequent occurrence of more than foreigner author in a publication.
 As a consequence, they should mainly been used to establish comparisons among countries.